 I am currently one of two Qualification Leads for the Health and Social Care discipline area, jointly responsible for the day-to-day academic management of our four degrees and nested qualifications.

 I have particular expertise in the production (or course-writing) phase of creating distance teaching materials.
 While I am, of course, interested in the explicit content of the materials we produce, I focus particularly on the pedagogical structure which underlies the explicit content and how this can best enable student learning.
 I run a development group for academics in the department who are new to the OU.
 Some of the resources I have created to support this work can be found on my blog http://rememberingmyhat.wordpress.com/ under the tag 'course-writing resources'.

+I am currently designing materials for a new module K219: Critical Issues in Health and Wellbeing.
 I worked on the production team of K242 'Ageing Societies and Global Health' and mentored and supported the Chair.
 I was the Chair in production and the first year of presentation of K118 'Perspectives in Health and Social Care'.
 I was a key member of the production team for K101 'An Introduction to Health and Social Care', chairing and writing most of Block 5 'Making Care Safer?'.
 I was also on the presentation team for K101 for many years, working particularly on improving assessment design through explicit consideration of the types of question asked.
 I was a core team member in production for K319 'Adulthood, Ageing and the Life Course', chairing Block 1, writing three learning guides and leading on assessment design.
 I co-authored three learning guides and accompanying Reader chapters for K313 'Leadership and Management in Health and Social Care'.
 I also worked briefly on K303 in presentation, the predecessor module to K313.